SQream/sqream_docs/operational_guides/foreign_tables.rst

 The file is stored on :ref:`s3`, at ``s3://sqream-demo-data/nba_players.csv``.
 We will make note of the file structure, to create a matching ``CREATE_EXTERNAL_TABLE`` statement.

-Creating an External Table
+Creating a Foreign Table
 -----------------------------
-Based on the source file structure, we we :ref:`create an external table<create_external_table>` with the appropriate structure, and point it to the file.
+Based on the source file structure, we we :ref:`create a foreign table<create_external_table>` with the appropriate structure, and point it to the file.

 .. code-block:: postgres

-   CREATE EXTERNAL TABLE nba
+   CREATE foreign table nba
    (
       Name varchar,
       Team varchar,